The Joint Planning Law Conference, Oxford.

 Who Attends the Conference?

-There are many opportunities for delegates to mingle and continue the debates at social receptions and over formal dinners in the Balliol College Dining Hall, Oxford.
+There are many opportunities for delegates to mingle and continue the debates at social receptions and over formal dinners in the beautiful surroundings of New College, Oxford.

 Early Bird Bookings

 Early bird bookings will be available after Easter 2016.

 The Oxford Planning Conference is an excellent opportunity to keep up, both with the new developments and thinking in a rapidly changing world and also with old friends and colleagues.
 It is a winning combination of education and sociability which I always make it a point to try not to miss.